A Tribute to Rosie the Riveter

 The 1940 census counted 132 million people in the USA.
 During the war, 11 million men and women served in the armed forces.
 Even if the economy had continued at its pre-war level, that would have caused a significant drop in the workforce.
 But with the enormous increase in production, more workers were desperately needed.
 And that meant women.

-The song “Rosie the Riveter” (Redd Evans/John Jacob Loeb, copyright 1942), praised the girl on the assembly line and was recorded by Kay Kyser, the Four Vagabonds, and others.
+The song “Rosie the Riveter” (Redd Evans/John Jacob Loeb, copyright 1942) most likely invented the term of “Rosie the Riveter.”
+The popular song praised the girl on the assembly line and was recorded by Kay Kyser, the Four Vagabonds, and others.